|Rev'd Canon Patrick Curran

 Mike hails from Erie, Pennsylvania.
 After completing his Master of Divinity at Union Theological Seminary in New York, he began a career developing interreligious dialogue projects and initiatives with NGOs in the United States and Europe.
 In 2009, he moved to Vienna with his Austrian wife, Heike, and their young daughter.
 He continues to work in the area of interreligious dialogue at the KAICIID Dialogue Centre in Vienna as Programme Manager of the Fellows Programme.
 Mike was ordained priest in July of 2016 by Bishop Robert Innes.

-Robert is the Director of the Charles Simeon Trust.
+Robert is honored to have the opportunity to serve at Christ Church in Vienna and very much enjoys the life of this church community.
+In his day job, he is the Director of Ministries of the Charles Simeon Trust.
 A native of Illinois, Robert earned a bachelor’s degree in Early Christian Literature at the University of Chicago.
 His BA thesis was on idolatry in Paul's epistle to the church in Rome.
 In 2008, Robert earned an MS in Communications (Journalism) from the University of Illinois at Urbana-Champaign, focusing his final project on issues of race, education, and Christianity on the South Side of Chicago.
 In 2015, Robert finished a PhD in New Testament at the University of Bristol in England.
 His dissertation explored aspects of Greco-Roman rhetoric in the Gospel of Matthew and was published by Mohr Siebeck in the WUNT II series as Hellenistic Dimensions of the Gospel of Matthew: Background and Rhetoric.
-He also served formally as a pastoral intern at Holy Trinity Church in Chicago for six years (2002-2008) and later as University Minister (2012-2014), and is ordained in the Province of the Anglican Church of Rwanda (PEAR).
-He is a Fellow at the Center for Pastor Theologians and also serves on the Boards of the Charles Simeon Trust of Canada and Equipo Impacto in Cuba.
-Robert is honored to have the opportunity to serve at Christ Church in Vienna and very enjoys the life of this church community.
+He also served formally as a pastoral intern at Holy Trinity Church in Chicago for six years (2002-2008) and later as University Minister (2012-2014).
+He is a Fellow at the Center for Pastor Theologians and also serves on the Boards of the Charles Simeon Trust of Canada and Prédica Fiel in Cuba.

 Christian is the Director of the Zacharias Institut für Wissenschaft, Kultur und Glaube in Vienna and a Research Fellow at the Oxford Centre for Christian Apologetics.
 A native of Tyrol, he first studied translation and interpreting at the University of Innsbruck, where he later also taught.
 He then worked for a government relations firm in Washington D.C. before studying theology in Oxford.
 His doctorate focused on violence in the bible and will be published by OUP in 2018 as Making Sense of Old Testament Genocide.
 At Oxford, Christian also worked as chaplain to postgraduate students, served on the leadership team of St Aldates church, and was involved in several interdisciplinary research projects.
 He lives with his family in Vienna and periodically serves at Christ Church.